gabrielamgelo/Audible-Data-Cleaning-and-EDA/README.md

 **Top 20 Books With the Most Ratings**

+This graph shows the combination of the books with the highest number of ratings and their ratings in stars.
+As we can see, the title Atomic Habits has the most and best ratings between all other titles.
+And then there is Ikigai, which is the opposite, having the most and worst ratings of all titles.

 ![Captura de tela 2025-01-15 203714](https://github.com/user-attachments/assets/257d0c30-38ac-4e6a-af47-e598f7572719)

 **Top 20 Most Rated Books With 5 Stars**

+Here it's shown the the books with the most number of ratings

 ![Captura de tela 2025-01-15 203752](https://github.com/user-attachments/assets/fba07671-2849-4d0e-aac2-a4cc968535cc)